maarten-kieft/ASMP/README.md

 3. Setting up a docker scipt file to contain the application
 4. (Done)Read values from the p1 port and display the result in the console
 5. (Done)Store values in the database
-6. (In progress) a web application to display the data from the database
+6. (Done) a web application to display the data from the database
 7. Create a fancy web application
 	Showing the current usage
 	Showing a graph of todays usage